jnozzi/cocoadev.com/markdown/ModelViewControllerItis.md

 I'm still trying to make sure I understand what he's saying, but this particular article doesn't seem real convincing.
 He doesn't like MVC at all, thinks it violates encapsulation.

--General/KenFerry
+-KenFerry

 ----

 Short summary of the above:  Holub thinks that view and model are too intimately tied to be factored into separate objects.
 If you do so then you will break your encapsulation, and the result is that you will spend time and effort in keeping the view in sync with the model.
-This whole thing goes along with his General/GettersAndSettersAreEvil article.
+This whole thing goes along with his GettersAndSettersAreEvil article.
 He isn't saying that every name object has to re-implement a text field, but that the code interface should look like "Hey name, display yourself on this canvas", in response to which the name object might instantiate a text field and tell it to draw itself on the canvas.

 I'm trying to be charitable with Holub, and this is the worst case I can think of: